Bencosterton/Grass-Valley-LDX/README.md

 ### Tally Control Commands

-After successful authentication, tally control commands can be sent using the same socket connection:
+After successful authentication, control commands can be sent using the same socket connection:

 **Turn Red Tally ON:**
 ```xml